-We know climate change impacts are expected to vary depending on geographic location.
+We know that climate change impacts are expected to vary depending on geographic location.
 For instance in Kenya, where I live, the rainfall increase suggested by most climate models is anticipated to result in changes in water quality in coastal counties; while in some inland regions, cropland is expected to become increasingly suitable for cultivation.
-However, at a local level, farmers report that they continue using indigenous knowledge because climate information is too general to inform their decisions on matters such as when or where to irrigate.
+However, at the local level, farmers report that they continue to rely on indigenous knowledge because climate information is too general to inform their decisions on matters such as when or where to irrigate.
 To make informed decisions, they require accurate and timely information, specific to their spatial scales of operation.
-Typically this has’t been available due to barriers such as; lack of tailored climate information at the right spatial and time scales; and either poor or a complete lack of advisory services.
+Typically this has’t been available due to barriers including a lack of tailored climate information at the right spatial and time scales; and either poor or a complete lack of advisory services.

 Climate models, the primary tools used to estimate how climate might change in future, are able to mimic some of the atmosphere and ocean’s physical processes and the internal feedbacks within the climate system.
 (Read more on How to understand and interpret global climate models).
 They can simulate broad observed features of climate at larger spatial scales (continental and above).
 Climate model estimates are more accurate for some climate variables (e.g. temperature) than others.
-Rainfall, one of the most important variables to assess in a changing climate, is not adequately simulated in present climate models> In the context of Africa, when looking at the range of available climate models models largely disagree in the direction of projected changes (i.e. is it getting wetter or drier?).
-Reliability of model estimates also reduces from larger to smaller scales as their ability to represent local climate influences correctly decreases.
+Rainfall, one of the most important variables to assess in a changing climate, is not adequately simulated in present climate models.
+In the context of Africa, when looking at the range of available climate models, they largely disagree in the direction of projected changes (i.e. is it getting wetter or drier?).
+Reliability of model estimates also reduces from larger to smaller scales as their ability to accurately represent local climate influences decreases.
 This is partly due to the inability of models to explicitly simulate key small-scale processes like thunderstorms and effects of orography such as mountain ranges or lakes, on local climate variations.
-So we are unsure if there will be more or less rainfall in East Africa, or Nairobi.
+As a result, we are unsure if there will be more or less rainfall in East Africa, or Nairobi.

-As part of the the Future Climate for Africa (FCFA) program, researchers in the IMPALA consortium are pioneering development of a pan-African high resolution (4.5 km) convection permitting (CP) regional climate model; CP4-A. A CP model does a significantly better job in representing small scale processes than coarse resolution models that are often not able to capture these processes.
-Higher resolution (finer scale) simulations improve the model’s representation of dynamics like the influence of mountains, and statistical properties of convection and heavy rainfall, thus creating a radical improvement in their ability to represent convection and local storms in future projections.
+As part of the Future Climate for Africa (FCFA) programme, researchers in the IMPALA consortium are pioneering development of a pan-African high resolution (4.5 km) convection permitting (CP) regional climate model, CP4-A. A CP model does a significantly better job in representing small scale processes than coarse resolution models that are often not able to capture these processes.
+Higher resolution (finer scale) simulations improve the model’s representation of dynamics such as the influence of mountains, and statistical properties of convection and heavy rainfall, thus creating a radical improvement in their ability to represent convection and local storms in future projections.

 The CP4-A simulations are expected to fill some of the gaps in understanding the dynamics of some critical regional and local-scale processes that influence water cycles in Africa.
 For example, it improves the representation of the Lake Victoria circulation system which has been linked to deaths of 3,000 – 5,000 fishermen every year due to intense night-time thunderstorms.
 Such improvements in model performance will eventually assist in more accurate forecasts of the timing and severity of storms.
 Providing better data on local scale processes will empower decision-makers to help reduce risks and protect the livelihoods of the most vulnerable.